Bluepoint Leadership Development

 It seems that I have spent many years positioning leadership coaching as a practical and potent performance improvement process (and it clearly is that) while minimizing the more personal aspects of this work.
 After all, we are coaches, not counselors.
 And not just regular coaches for that matter.
 We are leadership coaches whose clients are primarily senior business managers.
 We use words like “partnership” and “challenges”, not “intimacy” and “compassion.”
 We ask our clients to step up to a bigger game, not get in touch with their feelings.
 And now, sitting right in front of me is the seasoned COO of a major manufacturing enterprise telling me that our coaching work has not only rekindled his passion for leadership, but for life itself. *He continues, “I have made three commitments, and I am living these every day.
 First, I have committed to have a positive impact on the jobs, careers and lives of every single person in our organization, regardless of their position.
 Second, I have recommitted myself to be a genuine servant leader in my family.
 Third, I have committed to leave this planet a better place in some way when my time is done.”
 And then he said the words to which I had no response: “My heart has opened up to a whole new world.”

 In this column I often provide a few insights or aphorisms for those readers who are interested in the leadership development field.
-This time I simply have some reminders for myself:
+This time I simply have some reminders for myself.

 When I am coaching I need to remember that: